118th Airlift Squadron: Air Combat Command

 In March 1992, with the end of the Cold War, the 103d adopted the Air Force Objective Organization plan, and the unit was re-designated as the 103d Fighter Group.
 In June, Tactical Air Command was inactivated as part of the Air Force reorganization after the end of the Cold War.
-It was replaced by Air Combat Command (ACC).
+It was replaced by Air Combat Command.
 In 1995, in accordance with the Air Force "One Base-One Wing" directive, the 103d was changed in status back to a Wing, and the 118th Fighter Squadron was assigned to the new 103d Operations Group.

 In mid-1996, the Air Force, in response to budget cuts, and changing world situations, began experimenting with Air Expeditionary organizations.
-The Air Expeditionary Force (AEF) concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
+The Air Expeditionary Force concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
 Instead of entire permanent units deploying as "Provisional" as in the 1991 Gulf War, Expeditionary units are composed of "aviation packages" from several wings, including active-duty Air Force, the Air Force Reserve Command and the Air National Guard, would be married together to carry out the assigned deployment rotation.

-Subsequently, in August 1996, the 118th Expeditionary Fighter Squadron (EFS) deployed to Aviano Air Base, Italy to assume the primary close air support mission of international forces in Bosnia.
+Subsequently, in August 1996, the 118th Expeditionary Fighter Squadron deployed to Aviano Air Base, Italy to assume the primary close air support mission of international forces in Bosnia.
 Other deployments of the 118th EFS were made to augment combat operations during Operations Deny Flight and Precise Endeavor.